 Are You a Good Candidate for PHP?

-The candidates who are most likely to best utilize partial hospitalization programs are:
+The candidates most likely to be a fit for partial hospitalization programs are:

 - Patients who have completed medical detox

-- Patients who are transitioning from residential treatment or from inpatient hospitalization
+- Patients transitioning from residential treatment or inpatient hospitalization

 - Those with stability in housing, social support and community

-If you are seeking treatment for addiction or a mental health condition, or both, it is important to know whether or not PHP is the optimal level of treatment.
+If you are seeking treatment for addiction, a mental health condition or both, it is important to know whether or not PHP is the optimal level of treatment.
 Patients are most likely to effectively utilize a partial hospitalization program if they: